-8. Is there a state guarantee of title?
+Is there a state guarantee of title?
 Is title insurance available?
-If so, is it commonly used?
+8. If so, is it commonly used?

-There is no state guarantee of title, but the seller is fully liable for defects in title and liability cannot be limited or excluded.
-Registration involves formal Land Register procedures taken care of by the notaries.
-Notaries have statutory liability to the parties and must maintain professional indemnity insurance of at least EUR500,000 (about US\$704,250).
+There is no state guarantee of title, but the seller is fully liable for defects in title, and liability cannot be limited or excluded.
+Registration involves formal Land Register procedures taken care of by notaries.
+Notaries have statutory liability to the parties and must maintain professional indemnity insurance of at least EUR500,000.
 However, if the Land Register is at fault, parties can bring compensation claims against the Federal state, for wilful or negligent acts or omissions relating to the Land Register.
+A buyer who relies in good faith on the actual entries in the Land Register is regarded by statute as a bona fide purchaser.